Beer in Belarus

-In 2008 beer production in Belarus fell by 0.4% to 3.53 mln hl.
+In 2020, beer production in Belarus was 43.01 million decalitres (about 4.30 million hl), a 6% decline from 2019.

 A local peculiarity of the Belarusian beer market is a large share of beer in PET and considerable amount of imported production (about 20% of the market).
-The largest producer is the state-owned company Krinitsa, with a 38% share of national beer production in 2008.
+The largest producer is the state-owned company Krinitsa, which holds about 30% of the Belarusian beer market, down from a 38% share of national beer production in 2008.
 Other beer companies with strong market shares include Alivaria (Carlsberg Group), Syabar and Rechitsapivo (Heineken International), Lidskoe Pivo (Olvi) and the state-owned company Brestskoe Pivo.

+The only producer of brewing malt in the country is Belsolod.